 “Even one cup of coffee containing a relatively low amount of caffeine remarkably compromised the anti-hypertensive effect of this drug at the maximum recommended dose.
 If you wanted to overcome the effect of the coffee, you had to double the dose of this anti-hypertensive drug which could increase the risk of unwanted excessive drug effects, particularly during the period when coffee is not consumed.”

-Another note to remember is to not drink coffee before a doctor’s visit as that can throw off their assessment of your health.
+Remember, do not drink coffee before a doctor’s visit as that can throw off their assessment of your health.